AdobeDocs/advertising.en/help/integrations/analytics/prerequisites.md

 * [!DNL Analytics for Advertising] conversion tracking in Adobe Analytics uses a configurable tracking lookback window (60 days by default).
 Adobe Advertising reports reflect site conversions and engagement through the end of this tracking lookback window.

 * All ad types are supported.
 However, not all ad environments are supported.

-    For example, connected TV (CTV) ads aren't tracked because no clicks occur in CTV and no conversions can occur on the same device.
-However, if the ad is viewed within a desktop environment, then some view-through site entry data may be tracked.

 * [!DNL Analytics] conversions are currently tracked and attributed only to a visitor on the same device.